 Some of our tour members (traveling with parents) have a flight itinerary that is more direct and will not need to meet up with the group meeting point prior to departing the USA.
-Individual travelers will all meet a group leader at the international meeting point and fly to Italy together.
-Individual travelers will return together from Italy with our group leaders into our USA arrival city ... we will put you on your domestic flight home.... where you will be met by your parents.
+ALL INDIVIDUAL PLAYERS (not traveling with a parent) will meet a group leader at the international meeting point and fly to Italy together.
+Individual players will return together from Italy with our group leaders into our USA arrival city, we will put you on your domestic flight home.... where you will be met by your parents.
 Players traveling with parents may have a more direct flight to their hometowns.

 How much money do I need?
 The Real question is - how much do your parents want you to spend?

 Most of the basic expenses have already been taken care of by Volleyball tours.
 Players will only need to bring money for their lunch and dinner $10 - $15 per meal is normal yes food is a little more expensive in Europe.
 Additionally; money for souvenirs, snacks, tee shirts etc. will very from person to person.
 We have suggested players budget about $25.00 - $30.00 per day for food and miscellaneous expenses.

 Many of the places; museums, galleries, cathedrals etc. there is no charge.
 The following will give a brief overview of some of the OPTIONAL activities and their approximate fees.